Posted2DaDev/support/docs/terms.md

 We do not offer refunds.

 ### <font color="#C21807">[6] Copying</font>
-Copying, or attempting to copy our products, or any part related to such, will result in a blacklist from all games with Devs Stuff products.
+Copying, or attempting to copy our products, or any part related to such, will result in a blacklist from all games with prplSolutions products.

 ### <font color="#C21807">[7] Group Requirement</font>
 The game owner must be in our group for products to function.
 Partners have an exception.